Kitchen Conservatory

 Jon Lowe - Guest Chef at Kitchen ConservatoryJon Lowe

-Jon Lowe, Executive Chef at Oceano Bistro, was born and raised in Central Kentucky.
-Since the age of eleven, he has been working toward his goal of becoming an Executive Chef.
-After graduating from Johnson & Wales University in 1998, Jon accepted a sous chef position at a nearby catering company in Charleston, South Carolina.
+Jon Lowe, chef de cuisine at Ibby's at Washington University, was born and raised in Central Kentucky.
+Since the age of eleven, he has been working toward his goal of becoming an executive chef.
+After graduating from Johnson & Wales University in 1998, Jon accepted a sous chef position at a catering company in Charleston, South Carolina.
 Vanna White and Bill Murray were just a few of the celebrities he entertained with his artistic culinary skills.
 Shortly after, Jon obtained a position at The Charleston Grill under renowned Chef Bob Waggoner.
 While there, he experimented with what the locals in the area call low-country cooking and combined it with French influences.

 St. Louis Chef / Cooking Class Instructor List Divider Icon